 At Example Corp., different groups require different permissions:

-work with instances only.
-Joe therefore adds a policy to the Developers
+instances only.
+Joe therefore adds a policy to the

 Amazon EC2 uses SSH keys, Windows passwords, and security groups to control who has access to specific Amazon EC2 instances.
 There's no method in the IAM system to allow or deny access to a specific instance.